Raspberry Pi setup

 • Type `logout` to disconnect your Terminal from your Pi so that you can switch to logging in via SSH.

-Connecting to your Pi via SSH instead of serial #
+Set-up checklist 4: Connect to your Pi via SSH instead of serial #

 Once you have your Pi connected to the wireless network, you can log into it through SSH instead of through a USB-serial cable.